 The cool and crisp air of winter may help you clear your mind even more.

-Saihoji Temple is one of the five oldest temples in Kyoto, founded about 1,300 years ago by Gyōki.
-Though it is popular for its moss garden, as it is called Koke-dera (moss temple), it is said that the various mosses began growing only 200 years ago in the late Edo period.
-Though it is called moss temple, we want you to find not only the moss attractions but also the winter attractions of the Zen temple
+Saihoji Temple is one of the five oldest temples in Kyoto, founded about 1,300 years ago by Gyoki.
+Though it is popular for its moss garden, as it is called The Moss Temple, it is said that the various mosses began growing only 200 years ago in the late Edo period.
+Though it is called Moss Temple, we want you to find not only the moss attractions but also the winter attractions of the Zen temple.

-Therefore, during the winter season, we dare to close the garden and take you just to the Sairaidou (main hall, * in Japanese 「西来堂」, Hondō is also called this way), hope you find the new attraction.
+Therefore, during the winter season, we dare to close the garden and take you just to the Sairaido main hall, * in Japanese 「西来堂」, Hondo is also called this way), hope you find the new attraction.
 Closing the garden for this "Winter Visit" is also important to "give rest" to the garden, and is necessary for its maintenance and management.

 We hope that visitors will enjoy their time in the clear air of Saihoji Temple, away from the hustle and bustle of their busy, day-to-day lives.